Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 ## Formal definition

-Measures of presortedness were formally defined by Manilla in *Measures of presortedness and optimal sorting algorithms*.
-Here is the formal definition as reformulated by La rocca & Cantone in [*NeatSort - A practical adaptive algorithm*][neatsort]:
+Measures of presortedness were formally defined by H. Mannila in *Measures of presortedness and optimal sorting algorithms*.
+Here is the formal definition as reformulated by M. La Rocca & D. Cantone in [*NeatSort - A practical adaptive algorithm*][neatsort]:

 > Given two sequences *X* and *Y* of distinct elements, a measure of disorder *M* is a function that satisfies the following properties:
 >